World News | France, Spain to Require COVID Tests for China Passengers | LatestLY

-Paris, Dec 30 (AP) France and Spain will implement tougher COVID-19 measures for passengers arriving from China, authorities said on Friday.
+Paris, Dec 31 (AP) France and Spain will implement tougher COVID-19 measures for passengers arriving from China, authorities said Friday.

 France and Spain said they would continue to push for a Europe-wide policy.